Patrick-William Travens

 Biography

 I am a scholar of the French Revolution and the Atlantic world in the Age of Revolutions, with a focus on how the Haitian Revolution and revolutions in the Windward Islands impacted political and social conflict in the French metropole.
 I investigate how revolutionaries from various social, racial, and geographic backgrounds intervened in debates about colonial issues and integrated questions about race, free trade, and Caribbean counter-revolution into their broader understanding of the French Revolution and its global importance.
-My research challenges older, diffusionist narratives of the French Revolution’s interactions with the Atlantic world, particularly Haiti.
-My research also interrogates the ways in which popular and provincial politics in France intersected with colonial issues, challenging the traditional focus on imperial elites who were usually based in Paris.
+My research interrogates the ways in which popular and provincial politics in France intersected with colonial issues.

 In my master’s thesis, I analyze the political career of Pierre Chaumette, a leading figure in revolutionary Paris during the Terror who led the Paris municipality in supporting the abolition of slavery throughout the French colonial empire in February 1794.
 I track Chaumette’s unorthodox political trajectory throughout the Revolution alongside his abolitionist activism to illustrate how political actors from non-elite backgrounds also intervened in colonial politics and sought to transform the French colonial empire as a crucial element of national regeneration.

 My dissertation, Imperial Jacobins : Colonialism, Revolution, and Local Politics in France’s Atlantic Ports, analyzes how revolutionaries in France’s leading Atlantic port cities intervened in colonial issues from the beginning of the Revolution to the end of the Thermidorian Convention (1789-1795).
-I show how port-city revolutionaries, acting through local institutions including municipal councils, local Jacobin Clubs, and National Guard units, contested issues ranging from the abolition of slavery to the treatment of colonial refugees.
-By studying these revolutionaries, I not only seek to show how non-elite actors shaped colonial debates and policies, but also how the complex ways that port-city revolutionaries situated colonial politics within their experience of becoming politicized and participating in democratic politics.
+I show how port-city revolutionaries, acting through local institutions including municipal councils, local Jacobin Clubs, and Revolutionary Tribunals, contested issues ranging from the abolition of slavery to the treatment of colonial refugees.
+By studying these revolutionaries, I not only seek to show how non-elite actors shaped colonial debates and policies, but also how port-city revolutionaries situated colonial politics in relation to other issues such as the boundaries of public debate, the meaning of counter-revolution, and the prosecution of the Terror.

 Education